godotengine/godot-benchmarks/README.md

 godot -- --run-benchmarks
 ```

+`--json-results-prefix=<string>` can be used to nest individual results within a
+dictionary that has the name `<string>`.
+This can be used for easier merging of
+separate result runs with `jq`.

 #### Run a single benchmark

 The `--include-benchmarks` CLI argument can be used to specify the name.